ttntm/ttntm/src/blog/2024/50-albums-80s.md

 <div class="hr shadow mt2 mb2"></div>

-{% imageHeader "/img/albums/bs-hah.jpg", imageHeadersize, "h3", "Black Sabbath - Heaven and Hell", "Release: 1980" %}
+{% imageHeader "/img/albums/bs-hah.jpg", imageHeaderSize, "h3", "Black Sabbath - Heaven and Hell", "Release: 1980" %}

 Black Sabbath's first album with Ronnie James Dio as their singer.

 The A-side is nothing short of phenomenal and the title track, "Heaven and Hell", is definitely one of the greatest Heavy Metal songs of its time.

-{% imageHeader "/img/albums/bf-d.jpg", imageHeadersize, "h3", "Black Flag - Damaged", "Release: 1981" %}
+{% imageHeader "/img/albums/bf-d.jpg", imageHeaderSize, "h3", "Black Flag - Damaged", "Release: 1981" %}

 A classic hardcore (punk) record.

 Raw, unadulterated musical violence that inspired countless other bands and influenced a multitude of musical genres.
 And "Rise Above" should definitely be considered one of the best opening tracks ever.

-{% imageHeader "/img/albums/m-wau.jpg", imageHeadersize, "h3", "Misfits - Walk Among Us", "Release: 1982" %}
+{% imageHeader "/img/albums/m-wau.jpg", imageHeaderSize, "h3", "Misfits - Walk Among Us", "Release: 1982" %}

 The first Misfits album.
-I love most of their stuff up until and including "Famous Monsters", but this one's definitely my favorite.
+I love most of their music up until and including "Famous Monsters", but "Walk Among Us" is definitely my favorite.

-"Famous Monsters" was my first Misfits album, and I still love listening to "Scream" (and watching that fantastic music video!).
-But I still remember that "Walk Among Us" felt so honest and raw when I first listened to it, that it quickly became the soundtrack of my early teenage years.
+I got into the band in the late 90s and "Famous Monsters" was my first Misfits album.
+I still love listening to "Scream" sometimes (and watching that fantastic music video!), but when I discovered "Walk Among Us", it felt so much more honest and raw that it quickly became the soundtrack of my early teenage years.

-{% imageHeader "/img/albums/d-hnsnsn.jpg", imageHeadersize, "h3", "Discharge - Hear Nothing See Nothing Say Nothing", "Release: 1982" %}
+{% imageHeader "/img/albums/d-hnsnsn.jpg", imageHeaderSize, "h3", "Discharge - Hear Nothing See Nothing Say Nothing", "Release: 1982" %}

 Another classic hardcore record.